English

 Catch Etna at its calmest, before the midday crowds and heat set in.
 Lock in your front-row seat to Sicily’s most spectacular morning show.

-Mount Etna morning tour itinerary
+Mount Etna morning tours: Taormina vs Catania

 Details